 It is easy to find faculty and students on campus to set up an interview.
 It may be a little more difficult to find professionals to contact.
-The Career Center at Stockton maintains a database of Stockton Alumni Mentors who are willing to meet with students and talk about their career paths.
+The Career Education & Development office at Stockton maintains a database of Stockton Alumni Mentors who are willing to meet with students and talk about their career paths.

 Decide who you are going to interview and make an appointment.
 If it is not possible to meet in person, the interview might be conducted via phone or e-mail.
 Arrive on time for the interview, prepared to take notes.
 Don't let the interview drag on too long, and remember to follow-up the interview with a written thank-you note.